Relewise/relewise-ui-components/packages/web-components/README.md

 ```

 ### Filtering
-If you need to filter what data is being shown, you need to initialise the RelewiseUI with the correct filter options.
+If you need to filter what enteties are being shown, you need to initialise the RelewiseUI with the correct filter options.

+Here is an example of a filter on products.
 ```ts
 initializeRelewiseUI(
     {